tomas-pecserke/UniversalMappings/Resources/doc/index.md

 ## Using universal mappings

-Create a Symfony2 bundle and extend class `Pecserke\Component\UniversalMappings\UniversalMappingsBundle` with your Bundle class:
+Create a Symfony2 bundle and extend class `Pecserke\Component\UniversalMappings\HttpKernel\Bundle\UniversalMappingsBundle` with your Bundle class: